Eloy Jiménez

-Eloy Arturo Jiménez Solano (born November 27, 1996) is a Dominican professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+Eloy Arturo Jiménez Solano (born November 27, 1996) is a Dominican professional baseball designated hitter and outfielder who is a free agent.
+Jiménez signed with the Chicago Cubs in 2013 as an international free agent.
+He made his Major League Baseball (MLB) debut in 2019 with the Chicago White Sox and won the Silver Slugger Award in 2020 before being traded to the Baltimore Orioles in 2024.

 Career

 Chicago Cubs

 Jiménez was considered the top international free agent for 2013.
 MLB.com called him as a five-tool player, noting that during workouts he impressed scouts with his intelligence, speed, and gap-to-gap power.
 He signed with the Chicago Cubs in July 2013 for a $2.8 million signing bonus.

-Jiménez made his professional debut in 2014 with the Arizona League Cubs, where he was limited to just 164 plate appearances due to a shoulder injury.
-When healthy, he reached base at a disappointing .268 clip.
+Jiménez made his professional debut in 2014 with the rookie–level Arizona League Cubs, where he was limited to just 164 plate appearances due to a shoulder injury.
+When healthy, he had a .268 OBP.
 Still, scouts remained optimistic due to his young age and physical ability.
-Jiménez received a promotion to short-season single-A to start 2015 with the Eugene Emeralds.
+Jiménez received a promotion to short-season Single–A to start 2015 with the Eugene Emeralds.
 There, Jiménez fared considerably better, improving his on-base percentage to .328, and slugging seven home runs in 250 plate appearances.

-Jiménez began the 2016 season with the low-A South Bend Cubs.
-Jiménez spent all of 2016 with South Bend, hitting .329 with 14 home runs and 81 RBIs in 112 games.
+Jiménez began the 2016 season with the Low–A South Bend Cubs.
+Jiménez spent all of 2016 with South Bend, hitting .329 with 14 home runs and 81 RBI in 112 games.
 After the season, the Cubs assigned Jiménez to the Mesa Solar Sox of the Arizona Fall League.
-Jiménez began the 2017 season with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League.
+Jiménez began the 2017 season with the Myrtle Beach Pelicans of the High–A Carolina League.